The Childhood Experiences Questionnaire

-The CHEQ is an innovative way to capture and report on children’s experiences in their early environments – from birth to Kindergarten.
-The questionnaire focuses on experiences in specific areas of development that are strongly linked to children’s health and well-being, education and social outcomes.
-The information from the CHEQ helps us understand how children are doing so that teachers, school districts and communities can provide better support and services to families and their children.
+The CHEQ is an innovative way to capture and report on children’s experiences in their early environments.
+The CHEQ focuses on experiences in specific areas of development that are strongly linked to children’s health and well-being, education and social outcomes.
+The information from the CHEQ helps communities understand how to support children and families prior to Kindergarten; it also helps schools with individual, classroom and school level planning.

 Physical Health & Well-being

-Parents respond to questions about their child’s physical health and overall well-being including daily physical activities, routine health care check-ups, nutrition and sleep habits.
+Parents respond to questions about their child’s experiences related to physical health and overall well-being including daily physical activities, routine health care check-ups, nutrition and sleep habits.

 Language & Cognitive

-Parents respond to questions about a variety of experiences that influence their child’s language development and cognition, including readings, storytelling, engaging in conversation and pretend play, rhyming, using pens and pencils, counting and sorting, painting and more.
+Parents respond to questions about a variety of experiences that influence their child’s language development and cognition, including reading, storytelling, engaging in conversation and pretend play, rhyming, using pens and pencils, counting and sorting, painting and more.

 Social & Emotional Experiences

 Parents are asked about different social experiences their child may have had before Kindergarten, including playing with other children, sharing and helping others.
 In addition, parents are asked about opportunities their child may have had to talk about their emotions and the emotional experiences of others.

 Early Learning & Care

 Parents are asked about their child’s experiences in non-parental care arrangements and preschool, as well as challenges faced when looking for care.
 They are also asked about their child’s experience with intervention programs and supports.

 Community & Context

 Parents respond to questions about their perceptions of neighbourhood safety, opportunities for children to play outside in their neighbourhood, social support networks and whether neighbours can be counted on to look after children.